2022-2023 Inclusion Assistant (IA)

 - Must be willing to work evenings, weekends, holidays and breaks

-- Compensation package includes housing, monthly stipend, meal plan and paid training.
-Candidates must live on campus for the 2020-2021 academic year.
+- Compensation package includes housing, monthly stipend, and meal plan.
+Candidates must live on campus for the 2022-2023 academic year.
 Accommodations consist of a room in a residence hall.

 - Move into your assigned residence hall at the beginning contract date to begin mandatory training